BA (Hons) Sport Development and Coaching (top-up)

 It will be mandatory for you attend and complete an accredited First Aid and Safeguarding course within your first year, as these subsidised minimum standards for deployment are a University requirement of Fitness to Practice.

-This degree will give you the skills, knowledge and ability to run your own coaching sessions, programmes and sports events.
+This degree offers you the skills, knowledge, and ability to run your own coaching sessions, activity programmes and sports events.
 You’ll have the opportunity to develop a range of key employability skills, such as making decisions under pressure, written and oral communication skills, the ability to work with individuals and groups, self-motivation and the ability to motivate others, leadership, teamwork and planning.

 What can I do with this qualification?

-Graduates find employment in local authority sport development units, schools, FE colleges, universities, hotels, fitness centres, county sport partnerships and private sector organisations.
+Graduates seek employment in local authority sport and physical activity development units, schools, FE colleges, universities, fitness centres, county sport partnerships, and private sector organisations.
 You may choose to work with athletes on an individual basis or analyse team performance.
 Some of the more typical roles include teacher, sports development officer, sports coach, sports activity coordinator, sport events manager and fitness centre manager.
 Some graduates also go into self-employment by establishing their own coaching business.

 If you are interested in teaching, this course allows you to move into primary or secondary education-based courses.
-Many students also undertake a PGCE and Master’s qualification in sport management disciplines, developing specialist skills and experience.
+Many graduates also undertake a PGCE and master’s qualification in sport management disciplines, developing specialist skills and experience.